ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warlock.md

 You have compacted with a devil for your warlock abilities, granting you the magic of the 9 hells.

-### Pact Feature: Devil's Advocate (level 1)
-You gain proficiency in the deception skill and resistance to fire damage.

-### Pact Feature: Hellfire (level 5)
-Fire damage dealt by you ignores resistance and treats immunity as if it were resistance.
-You may also expend a bonus action and 3 hit dice on your turn to hex a creature within 90 feet of you.
-The hexed creature has disadvantage on saves against your spells and ability checks against you.

-### Pact Boon: Soul Stealer
-When you kill a creature you may use a reaction to harvest their soul.
-You may trade this soul with your patron at your GMs discretion, or you may hand it over to your patron and have one corruption removed from your body.

 ### Pact Spells
 You are granted additional spells by your patron at different levels, these spells do not count against your total spells known and are considered always